kyma-project/kyma/docs/05-technical-reference/05-configuration-parameters/ra-01-connection-with-compass.md

 Runtime Agent reads this configuration from the Secret specified in the Runtime Agent Deployment (`compass-agent-configuration` by default).

-To see how to create the Secret, see the [tutorial](#tutorials-configure-runtime-agent-with-compass).
+To see how to create the Secret, see the [tutorial](../../03-tutorials/application-connectivity/ra-05-configure-runtime-agent-with-compass.md).

 ## Connection status

-The connection status is preserved in the [CompassConnection Custom Resource](#custom-resource-compass-connection) (CR).
+The connection status is preserved in the [CompassConnection](../06-custom-resources/ra-01-compassconnection.md) custom resource (CR).
 This CR also stores the Connector URL and the Director URL.

 ## Reconnecting Runtime Agent

-If the connection with Compass fails, the Runtime Agent keeps trying to connect with the token from the Secret.
-If the connection is established successfully, the Runtime Agent ignores the Secret until the connection is lost.
+If the connection with Compass fails, Runtime Agent keeps trying to connect with the token from the Secret.
+If the connection is established successfully, Runtime Agent ignores the Secret until the connection is lost.

-To see how to reconnect the Runtime Agent with Compass, see the [tutorial](#tutorials-reconnect-runtime-agent-with-compass).
+To see how to reconnect Runtime Agent with Compass, see the [tutorial](../../03-tutorials/application-connectivity/ra-06-reconnect-runtime-agent-with-compass.md).